diginsight/telemetry/README.md

 ![Alt text](<06.3 diginsightv3 metric on azmon.png>)

 also, in this case, latencies can be split and compared on different sites, users or specific conditions.

-As you can see latencies can be easily analyzed for any method.
+As you can see latencies can be easily analyzed for any method, within code.

 ## Diginsight v3 packages